The Sea Within: The beginning

 The band's formation was first announced in December 2017.
 Stolt recalled that the German-based independent record label Inside Out Music first suggested the idea of establishing a new band with strong songwriters.
 By the time of their announcement, their debut album was nearing completion.
 The group had gathered in north London to record at Livingston Studios which marked the first time the five had been in the same room together.
 Stolt realised such a risk would affect the music, but the experience turned into a successful and productive one after almost two hours of music was developed collectively and recorded.
 Stolt said their direction includes elements of progressive and art rock combined with pop and cinematic music.

 Their self-titled debut album, featuring guest performances from keyboardist Jordan Rudess, singers Jon Anderson and Casey McPherson, and saxophonist Rob Townsend was released on 22 June 2018.
 The release was followed by their debut live gig at the Night of the Prog XIII festival in Lorelei, Germany, on 14 July 2018 as well as two gigs on the 2019 Cruise To The Edge.

-The absence of Daniel Gildenlöw

-In the live concerts he will then be replaced by Casey McPherson, who from bassist, will move to the role of lead guitarist, being replaced momentarily by Pete Trewavas, of Marillion, for only two concerts, and definitively by Jonas Reingold.